 The visit of a South African delegation should not be focused purely on work meetings.
 Your guests will expect you to take a lot of time for them and to take good care of them.
 From their point of view, a business-motivated visit always also aims at building the personal relationship above all else.
-A successful stay which includes many meals together and an exciting side programme will lay the foundation for a lasting and successful business partnership.
+A successful stay that includes many meals together and an exciting side programme will lay the foundation for a lasting and successful business partnership.

 It is best to pick up your South African guests in person at the airport.
 Or at least organize a driver and provide your guests with a proper reception when they are later brought to your company.

 When South Africans travel, they want to have a good time.
 Therefore, inquire before the visit how they would like the side programme to be designed during their stay.
 Would your South African guests like to visit attractions or a cultural event?
 Do they have specific interests and desires?
 Would they like to taste local specialities?
 Despite what you may have agreed, you should keep the side programme as flexible as possible.
-This way, you will also be able to adapt it on the basis on spontaneous wishes.
+This way, you will also be able to adapt it on the basis of spontaneous wishes.

 It is best to clarify in individual cases whether your South African guests would also like to go on a journey of discovery on their own.
 However, as the host, you should definitely take care of the associated transfer bookings or tickets.